N03l-MG/webserv/README.md

 - _Socket Management:_
   We use `poll()` to manage incoming connections efficiently.
 Servers can handle any ammout of simultaneous requests without crashing.
 - _HTTP Methods:_
   Currently the implemented methods are `GET`, `POST` and `DELETE`.
-They must be set explicitly for each location in the server root through the config file. `GET` sends back requested data to the client. `POST` uploads data from the client to the server's upload store (also set in the config). `DELETE` removes requested data from the server etirely.
+They must be set explicitly for each location in the server root through the config file. `GET` sends back requested data to the client. `POST` uploads data from the client to the server's upload store (also set in the config). `DELETE` removes requested data from the server entirely.
 Obviously, these methods have safety measures.
 - _Config Directives:_
   There are many configuration directives that can be used to specify various features of your servers.
 There are always defaults as well, to fall back on any missing directives.
 A detailed table of these directives is shown in the following section.
 - _CGI Script Execution:_